 1.1.
 To access the full list of Terra workspaces available to you, click on "View Workspaces" from the Terra homepage app.terra.bio:

 1.2.
 Click on the three vertical dots at the right of the card of the workspace you want to share:

 - 2.1.
 Type in the Terra user account address of the person you want to share with.

 2.2.
 Hit "Return" or "Enter" on your keyboard.
 You should see the address populate below in the list of Current Collaborators surrounded by a pale green box.

 If you don't see their name in a pale green box, go back to step 2.1 and make sure to hit return or enter.

 2.3.
 Choose the role you want to assign and check the permission checkboxes as needed.

 What to expect

-Your collaborator should see the workspace right away in "My Workspaces"
+Your collaborator will receive an email that the workspace has been shared with them and should see the workspace right away in "My Workspaces".